The Island Paradise of Caye Caulker, Belize

 Top Activities

 Anytime of the year is great to visit Caye Caulker, but there are several annual festivals which may influence your travel dates.
-Fortunately, Brad and I were around for Lobster Fest (June/July) and had our fill of the succulent crustacean as often as we could!
+Fortunately, Brad and I were around for Lobster Fest (June/July).
+We ate the succulent crustacean as often as we could!

 Explore the Streets

 Caye Caulker has a no-frills attitude.
 Tourists stroll around in swimsuits, street food vendors offer cheap nibbles, and dogs nap in the shade.
-Homes are weathered from salty air and vivid hand-painted signs are in every direction.
+Homes are weathered from the salty air and vivid hand-painted signs are in every direction.
+The island has a quirky and inviting character.

 The Split

-Another bar worth a round is the Sip N' Dip for its excellent 2x1 rum punch deals and partially submerged palapa tables.
-Relax in the calm turquoise water while little fish dart around your legs.
+Another bar worth a round is the Sip N' Dip, which has affordable 2x1 rum punch deals.
+Relax in the calm turquoise water at one of the partially submerged palapa tables while little fish dart around your legs.
+The awesome view is another perk!

 Caveman Snorkeling Tours